-Students have been involved in our Reconciliation journey through two Reconciliation Action Plans and an RMIT-wide dhumbali (commitment) to a shared future with Aboriginal and Torres Strait Islander peoples.
+Students have been involved in our Reconciliation journey through two Reconciliation Action Plans and an RMIT-wide dhumbali to a shared future with Aboriginal and Torres Strait Islander peoples.

-Looking on the bright side, many aspects of the student experience seem to be improving and becoming more satisfying at RMIT.
+Many aspects of the student experience seem to be improving and becoming more satisfying at RMIT.

-So what else should we be thinking about as we journey another five years into the future?
+So what else should we be thinking about, as we journey another five years into the future?